 Internal roadmaps are for your internal team, those inside your company.
 They are used for both market facing products as well as internal roadmaps for IT product management.

-This roadmap contains more sensitive data (hence why it's internal), and may include certain experimental initiatives the team is There are specific types of roadmaps that are meant only for internal use.
+This roadmap contains more sensitive data (hence why it's internal), and may include certain experimental initiatives the team is not ready to talk about.